1newstar/OracleScripts/Docs/sources/ToadTraceFileBrowser.rst

 If the highlighted statement has any bind variables, they are displayed here, with the values used by this execution of the statement.
 This are will be blank if the statement has no binds.

     **Bug?**: Sometimes the display shows 'NULL' for some (NUMBER?) bind variables and at other times, correctly shows the values.
 This is a problem in 12.1.0.22 and may be fixed in later versions.

+    **Bug Fix**: Fixed in Toad version 12.11.
+Just my luck to be behind the times and stuck on 12.1!

 Statement Text
 --------------